Nathan Pond: Later career

 In May 2018 he joined National League team Salford City, where he was reunited with Graham Alexander.

 He was released on 16 May 2020.

 On 7 August 2020 he joined AFC Fylde following his release from Salford.
 Having been made club captain, he made his debut on the opening day of the season, keeping a clean sheet in a 1–0 win over Darlington on 6 October.
 He was released from his contract in May 2021, with manager Jim Bentley saying it was his toughest decision as Fylde manager.
-Pond joined AFC Telford United in July 2021, Telford manager Gavin Cowan described the initial offer to Pond as "tongue-in-cheek", believing he wouldn't sign, but said Pond had ambitions of another promotion in his career.
+Pond joined AFC Telford United in July 2021, Telford manager Gavin Cowan described the initial offer to Pond as "tongue-in-cheek", believing he would not sign, but said Pond had ambitions of another promotion in his career.

+Pond became a coach at his former club Fleetwood Town in September 2021, joining on the PFA Player to Coach scheme.

-Pond was released on 30 September, following a 'wild challenge' that saw him earn a red card in an FA Cup tie with Stamford, with Cowan describing it as 'completely unacceptable' and that he 'couldn't stand by Pond'.
+Pond was released by Telford on 30 September, following a 'wild challenge' that saw him earn a red card in an FA Cup tie with Stamford, with Cowan describing it as 'completely unacceptable' and that he 'couldn't stand by Pond'.

 On 6 October, he signed for Bamber Bridge.
+He spent two seasons with the club, leaving at the end of the 2022-23 season.

+For the 2023-24 season, Pond registered as a player at Fleetwood, where he would compete in development squad games as an over-age player alongside coaching.
+Following the departure of Scott Brown as manager, Pond assisted caretaker manager Matt Lawlor before the appointment of Lee Johnson as the club's new manager.